-Since mid-19th century tomatoes or tomato paste become new common ingredient greatly enriching taste of the soup which starts being served with sour cream.
+Since mid-19th-century tomatoes or tomato paste become new common ingredient greatly enriching taste of the soup which starts being served with sour cream.
 And, of course, the most hearty and delicious solyanka is not possible without spices – fennel, parsley, garlic and onions, spicy and sweet peppers.
-Possibly the large number of ingredients and their unique mix attributed to the start of use of word “solyanka” in Russian language not only as name of a dish, but in general term referring to a “colorful mix” of something.
+Possibly a large number of ingredients and their unique mix attributed to the start of use of word “solyanka”, in the Russian language not only as the name of a dish but in general term referring to a colorful mix of something.

 - 1 lb. boneless beef shin or stewing steak, cut into large cubes